 - external user interface

-UML proved so successful that eventually it ended up being used in other areas such as business modeling, or modeling non-software systems.
+UML proved so successful that eventually, it ended up being used in other areas such as business modelling, or modelling non-software systems.
 A UML diagram is a partial graphical representation of a model of a system (either under design or already in use).
 It contains graphical elements, such as nodes connected with edges, but may contain additional documentation written as text.

 The language defines two categories of diagrams, although there is no formal interdiction against combining different types of diagrams.

 Structure diagrams show the static structure of the system and its parts and how those parts relate to each other on different abstraction and implementation levels.
-The elements in a structure diagram represent the meaningful concepts of a system, and may include abstract, real world, and implementation concepts.
-Behavior diagrams, on the other hand, show the dynamic behavior of the objects in a system, which can be described as a series of changes to the system over time.
+The elements in a structure diagram represent the meaningful concepts of a system and may include abstract, real world, and implementation concepts.
+Behaviour diagrams, on the other hand, show the dynamic behaviour of the objects in a system, which can be described as a series of changes to the system over time.